gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/common-emitter-amplifier/_index.md

 ## Overview

 The _common emitter amplifier_ is a general-purpose BJT-based amplifier that it typically used for voltage amplification.
 It offers **great voltage gain and ok current gain**.
 The **input impedance is moderate but unfortunately it has high output impedance**.
 The output is inverted with respect to the input.
 It is commonly followed with a buffer circuit such as a common-collector amplifier to reduce the output impedance.
+The common emitter amplifier find use in audio and RF applications.

 The MOSFET analogue to the BJT common emitter amplifier is the _common source amplifier_.